MiguelCortesIT/Miguel/README.md

 # Miguel
-Collection of my programming projects
+Hello, and thank you for visiting my github where you can see the projects I have completed.